 To convert a CSV into a Microsoft Access database (.mdb):

-- Start by publishing your labelling information in Foodworks.online.
+- Start by exporting your label data in Foodworks.online.

 - Open Microsoft Access.